JakobMie/nightlightstats/README.md

 - There is a [Matlab code](https://github.com/alexeiabrahams/nighttime-lights) to de-blur the DMSP data (see Abrahams et al., 2018).

-- You could use a Pareto distribution to circumvent top-coding and extrapolate light values e.g. in city centers (see Bluhm & Krause, 2018).
-There is a version of the DMSP data that has no top-coding, although only for the years 1996, 1999, 2000, 2003, 2004, 2006 and 2010 (available at https://eogdata.mines.edu/dmsp/download_radcal.html).
+- You could use a Pareto distribution to circumvent top-coding and extrapolate light values e.g. in city centers (see Bluhm & Krause, 2022).
 You can use these images by setting `corrected_lights` to TRUE.
-These are different data, so you have to download them first by setting this argument to TRUE in `nightlight_download` as well (unzipping these files takes quite long and they are larger than the normal DMSP files, about 6GB per yearly file incl. quality file).
-Note that these radiance-calibrated data come with their own problems (see again Bluhm and Krause, 2018).
+The files are available via the website of Melanie Krause at https://www.melanie-krause.de/data.html.
+You can download the filesby setting `corrected_lights` to TRUE in `nightlight_download` as well.
+Note that these radiance-calibrated data come with their own problems (see again Bluhm and Krause, 2022).

 - Temporal consistency is not an issue with the VIIRS data, since the light values are consistently calibrated and standardized to describe a fixed unit of radiance (nano Watts / cm2 / steradian).